-- 5.6.1 At all Board and Committee meetings, the Director or designate (typically the recording secretary) shall maintain the minutes of the meeting to make a record of the recommendations made to, and resolutions passed by the Board or Committee, as the case may be, including any recorded votes and any declarations of a conflict of interest. - 5.6.2 At each regular Board meeting, draft minutes from the prior regular Board meeting, together with any special Board meeting that may have occurred since the prior Board meeting, shall be presented to the Board for approval.
+- 5.6.1 At all Board and Committee meetings, the Director or designate (typically the recording secretary) shall maintain the minutes of the meeting to make a record of resolutions passed by the Board or Committee, as the case may be, including any recorded votes and any declarations of a conflict of interest. - 5.6.2 At each regular Board meeting, draft minutes from the prior regular Board meeting, together with any special Board meeting that may have occurred since the prior Board meeting, shall be presented to the Board for approval.